You’re considering a rebrand for your accounting firm, which means there are a range of situations you could be in right now:

 That’s what we want for you.

-To start your branding project today, begin with a foundations workshop.
+To start your branding project today, begin with the Foundations sessions.
 We’ll explore your goals and who you are and who you serve and will make a start on all of these questions.
 If you end up working with us on a brand or website project (or both), some of your workshop fee will be applied to that project – because we’ve already started the strategy work.
 And either way, you’ll get the answer to your ultimate question:

 Who are we anyway, and how well does our brand reveal that to the world?